Joseph-Anthony-King/influence_ethics/README.md

-# Influence Ethics Espionage Operation
+# Espionage Operation: Influence Ethics

 This mod adds a new espionage operation, influence ethics, which permits you to exert influence on the target empire's internal ethics.
 This is a two stage operation and after the successful completion of the second step you will exert influence on the target empires ethics for five years.